-Recommendation forms will be emailed to showrunners, executives, and TV series writers in mid-August 2018.
-The deadline for recommendations to be received will be mid-September 2018.
+Recommendation forms will be emailed to showrunners, executives, and TV series writers on August 15, 2018.
+The deadline for recommendations to be received is Friday, September 14, 2018.

 If a writer applied last year there’s no need to have a new recommendation submitted on his or her behalf; he or she can use the recommender from the previous year.
-If a candidate chooses to do this, they should contact Program Director Carole Kirschner before the recommendation deadline.
+If a candidate chooses to do this, they should contact Program Director Carole Kirschner before the recommendation deadline (September 14, 2018).
+This process is only applicable to 2018 applicants.
 The program will then contact the recommender for any potential updates.